 The vision will only be realised by building on the success of the school so far to raise standards of attainment.
 It is especially pertinent that we do not accept ‘good’ and that we strive for outstanding in all aspects of the school.

 The aim of the school will be to target all children on entry to ensure that they are given the tools to move onto university if they wish.
-A key area will be to concentrate on English Language and Mathematics and to build further on the success of the examination outcomes of 2017.
+A key area will be to concentrate on English, Mathematics and Science and to build further on the success of the examination outcomes of 2017.
 The SEND department will continue to develop intervention strategies to ensure that all children have the ability to access the curriculum and disadvantaged children are given the tools to succeed and attain at the same level as their peers.
 Department areas will be reviewed through a vigorous programme led by the Senior Teams and plans to support areas of need will be swiftly completed ensuring the children’s results are maximised.
 Areas that have not performed as well as other areas will be held accountable to ensure that they meet the challenges of examination performance.

 The curriculum will also be modified at all key stages to allow children greater access to options that they will succeed and achieve their potential in.
 Greater emphasis will also be placed on children gaining 5 A*- C grades including English and Maths with clear intervention strategies to improve the percentage figure for this area.
 The current declared figure is 67% and it is expected that this figure will to rise to 75% over the next three years.
 The target for 5 A* – C with English and Mathematics will be 70%.